 If you consider that your complaint would best be dealt with by the BSB as set out above, you may refer your complaint directly to them.
 Please note that in most cases the Bar Standards Board places a twelve-month time limit from the date of the problem happening in which to make your complaint.
-Call the BSB switchboard on 020 7611 1444 and ask to speak to the Professional Conduct Department Information Line or email email@example.com.
+Call the BSB switchboard on 020 7611 1444 or go to https://www.

 Complaints will usually be determined within 8 weeks of receipt.
 However, at the conclusion of the investigation you will be informed that you are entitled to refer the matter to the Legal Ombudsman or the Information Commissioners Office if you remain dissatisfied.

 The Legal Ombudsman will not consider a complaint until it has first been investigated by Chambers.

 The Legal Ombudsman can be contacted at:

 You must complain to the Legal Ombudsman either within six years of your barrister’s actions/failure to act, or no later than three years after you should reasonably have known there were grounds to complain.
 You must also complain to the Legal Ombudsman within six months of receiving your barrister’s final response to your complaint.

 The Legal Ombudsman publishes data on all complaints that have been resolved.
 The Ombudsman’s final decision data can be found here.

 The Information Commissioners Office can be contacted at:

 Information Commissioner’s Office